hainayanda/Vellum/README.md

 ```
 ### ArchiveCodable

-If your object are `Codable`, just add `Archivable` or or using `typealias` `ArchiveCodable` which is the same, your object will have those methods automatically.
-You just need to add `primaryKey` property you want as primary key as long as the value is `String`:
+If your object is `Codable`, just add `Archivable` or using `typealias` `ArchiveCodable` which is the same, your object will have those methods automatically.
+You just need to add `primaryKey` property you want as the primary key as long as the value is `String`:

 ```swift
 struct User: Codable, Archivable {